jrief/django-formset/docs/source/development.rst

 Developing in django-formset
 ============================

-**django-formset** is a library partially written in Python, TypeScript_ and `PEG.js`_.
-The last two applications are required for the client part and make up about one quarter of the code base.
+**django-formset** is a 3rd party Django library partially written in Python, TypeScript_ and `PEG.js`_.
+The last two applications are required for the client part and make up about one third of the code base.

 The code can be found on GitHub_.
-Report bugs using the issue tracker, but please ask questions on the Discussion board.
+Please use the issue tracker only the report bugs.
+For questions and new ideas, please use the Discussion board.

 .. _TypeScript: https://www.typescriptlang.org/
 .. _PEG.js: https://peggyjs.org/documentation.html
 .. _GitHub: https://github.com/jrief/django-formset

-When evaluating this library, it therefore is strongly recommended that you install the whole tool-chain required to build the test application:
+When building this library locally, it therefore is strongly recommended that you install the whole tool-chain required to build the test application:

 .. code-block:: shell